nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a client : `deleteclient`

-Allows you to delete a client from the application.
+Allows you to delete a client from SalesNote.

 Format: `deleteclient INDEX`